 Have we been getting staff motivation wrong?
 HRM takes a look at some new research on workplace motivational practices.

-Two new studies show that trends in workplace motivation aren’t all they’re cracked up to be.
-The first suggests that rewards should be given before a project is started, and not after.
+Two new studies suggest that some trends in workplace motivation aren’t all they’re cracked up to be.
+The first demonstrates the benefits of giving rewards immediately upon completion of a task, rather than later.
 The other research found that, surprisingly, workplace mindfulness practices can be demotivating.

 Upfront rewards for long-term gains

-Typically you reward staff for the successful completion of a project – giving them a bonus for a job well done.
+Many organisations reward staff with a bonus or a promotion at the end of the year – often after an annual review – taking into account any successful projects they’ve completed.
 But this might be the wrong approach, according to research from a recent issue of the Journal of Personality and Social Psychology.

-Assistant Professor of Marketing Kaitlin Woolley and Ayelet Fishbach, the authors, suggest that one way to boost staff motivation levels is to offer rewards for efforts upfront rather than at the completion of a task.
+Assistant Professor of Marketing Kaitlin Woolley and Ayelet Fishbach, the authors, suggest that one way to boost staff motivation levels is to offer quicker rewards.

 In one study people were shown two different images and asked to spot the difference.
-By introducing an immediate reward, Woolley saw a 20 per cent increase in participants’ eagerness to continue doing the same task when compared to those who received a reward following the completion of the task.
+By introducing an immediate reward, Woolley saw a 20 per cent increase in participants’ eagerness to continue doing the same task when compared to those who expected to receive a reward a month after the completion of the task.

-Not only does rewarding upfront motivate the employee to do a better job in the immediate sense, the research also demonstrated long-term motivational increases.
+Not only does rewarding sooner rather than later motivate the employee to do a better job in the immediate sense, the research also demonstrated long-term motivational increases.
 Due to their previous award, employees were likely to continue the same tasks in the future with similar gusto.

-Woolley explains: “If you have a hobby – say you like to knit or quilt – the process itself is enjoyable, it’s intrinsically motivated.
+Woolley explains to the Cornell Chronicle: “If you have a hobby – say you like to knit or quilt – the process itself is enjoyable, it’s intrinsically motivated.
 You’re doing it just for the sake of doing it, rather than for the outcome.”